sandyg6/100-Days-Python-challenge/README.md

 70. Write a program that computes the value of a+aa+aaa+aaaa with a given digit as the value of a. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day70.py)
 71. Write a python program to interchange first and last elements in a list. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day71.py)
 72. Use a list comprehension to square each odd number in a list.
 The list is input by a sequence of comma-separated numbers. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day72.py)
+73. Write a program that computes the net amount of a bank account based a transaction log from console input.
+The transaction log format is shown as following: D 100 W 200.
+D means deposit while W means withdrawal. [(Code)](https://github.com/sandyg6/100-Days-Python-coding/blob/main/Day73.py)
+74.